 A single input beam is converted to a series of parallel output beams of gradually decreasing intensity.
-These beams will constructively interfere at an angle that depends on the wavelength.
-Placing a lens between the VIPA and an array detector (CCD or similar) allows recording of a spectrum of the input light.
-Each subsequent beam has a precise increase in phase and fixed lateral displacement, hence “phase array”.
+These beams constructively interfere at an angle that depends on the wavelength.
+Placing a lens between the VIPA and an array detector (CCD or similar) records a spectrum of the input light.
+Each subsequent beam has a precise increase in phase and a fixed lateral displacement — hence “phase array”.

-There are several parameters that define the performance of a VIPA.
-The first is its optical thickness.
-For a solid etalon this is OPD=2ntcos(θ), where n is the refractive index, t is the thickness, and θ is the angle from normal within the VIPA.
-From the optical thickness, the free spectral range (FSR) is approximately c/OPD.
-Analogous to a regular etalon, the angular dispersion of the VIPA output will repeat every time the input frequency (or wavelength) increases by 1 FSR.
+For a solid etalon the optical path difference is OPD = 2 n t cos(θ), where n is the refractive index, t the thickness, and θ the internal angle from normal.
+From the optical thickness, the free spectral range is approximately FSR ≈ c / OPD.
+Analogous to a regular etalon, the angular dispersion of the VIPA output repeats whenever the input frequency (or wavelength) increases by one FSR.

-The second important parameter is the reflectance of the output mirror.
-In principle, a higher reflectance mirror will increase the resolving power of the VIPA.
-We have optimized the partial reflectivity for each wavelength range to maximize finesse; finesse greater than 100 has been achieved for visible/NIR applications.
-In other words, it will be possible to distinguish wavelengths separated by 1/100th of the FSR.
+Higher reflectance generally increases resolving power.
+We have optimized the partial reflectivity for each wavelength range to maximize finesse; finesse > 100 has been achieved for visible/NIR applications — i.e., it is possible to distinguish wavelengths separated by about 1/100 of the FSR.

-The third important parameter is the internal angle of the light traveling through the VIPA.
-Smaller angles increase the angular dispersion, but there are a couple of factors that put a lower limit on this angle.
-The first reflection from the partial reflector must be fully incident on the high reflector so a narrower transition between the antireflection coating and the high reflector enables a smaller angle.
-Our VIPAs have a transition width of only 2-3 µm, which enables operation of the VIPA at a very small angle.
-This reduction in angle improves resolution and contrast compared to what was previously possible.
-Secondly, the lateral offset of the reflected beam must be greater than the width of the input beam plus the width of the coating transition.
-Normally, this condition is optimized when the beam waist is located where the input beam first reflects from the partial reflector.
+Smaller internal angles increase angular dispersion, but practical limits apply.
+The first reflection from the partial reflector must be fully incident on the high reflector, so a narrower transition between the AR coating and the high reflector enables a smaller angle.
+Our VIPAs have a transition width of only 2–3 µm, enabling operation at very small angles — improving resolution and contrast compared to what was previously possible.
+The lateral offset of the reflected beam must also exceed the input beam width plus the coating transition width; this is typically optimized when the beam waist is located where the input first reflects from the partial reflector.

-The VIPA coatings must be selected to match the wavelength range of interest, and the substrate material must also be transparent.
-The LightMachinery catalog VIPAs are all made of fused silica.
-Customized designs using calcium fluoride or silicon allow operation further into the infra-red.
+VIPA coatings must match the wavelength range of interest, and the substrate must be transparent.
+LightMachinery catalog VIPAs are made of fused silica.
+Customized designs using calcium fluoride or silicon allow operation further into the infrared.

 VIRTUALLY IMAGED PHASE ARRAYS - VIPAS